 But back to the eggs.
-I feel like this hardly counts as a recipe.
-And furthermore, improbably, I cannot find the actual clipped recipe (from the NY Times Magazine a few years ago, when Amanda also wrote about Fluffy Orange Shortcake, remember?)
-I had luckily committed to memory and then stashed away somewhere.
+I can't find the actual recipe (from the NY Times Magazine a few years ago, when Amanda also wrote about Fluffy Orange Shortcake, remember?) for these that I clipped and then stashed away somewhere.
 It's driving me a little nuts.
-I keep telling myself you won't mind if I wing it for you.
-And you won't, will you?
+But I sort of remember the general gist of it and I keep telling myself you won't mind if I wing it for you.
+You won't, will you?
 It tasted awfully good when I winged it (wung it?) on Thursday, so here goes nothing.

 You take some of your dried Spanish chorizo lying in your fridge.
 (Doesn't everyone have a link of Palacios chorizo hanging out in there?
 If not, you should.
 Don't make the mistake I made once of letting my chorizo sit in the cupboard for a week or two or three only to find it then entirely covered in an even white layer of fuzzy mold.
 Right as I was about to start cooking.)
 You slice 9 or 10 small discs of the stuff.
 You put these in a pan (nonstick or stainless steel, whatever your poison), turn the heat on low and let the fragrant, orange fat render out for a bit.
 In the meantime, you very lightly beat together two or three eggs (depending on your age, height and sex, I suppose).
 Let there still be some nicely separated globs of yolk and white.
 When there looks to be enough fat in the pan, pour in the eggs.
 Using a rubber spatula, turn the eggs and the chorizo together a few times.
 Let the curds develop on the larger side, then turn off the heat when the eggs still look moist.
 The whole process shouldn't take more than a minute or two.